srl-labs/containerlab/docs/lab-examples/lab-examples.md

 These lab examples are meant to be used as-is or as a base layer to a more customized or elaborated lab scenario.
 Once `containerlab` is installed, you will find the lab examples directories by the `/etc/containerlab/lab-examples` path.
 Copy those directories over to your working directory to start using the provided labs.

+!!!note "Container images versions"
+    The provided lab examples use the images without a tag, i.e. `image: srlinux`.
+This means that the image with a `latest` tag must exist.
+A user needs to tag the image themselves if the `latest` tag is missing.

+    For example: `docker tag srlinux:20.6.1-286 srlinux:latest`

 The source code of the lab examples is contained within the [containerlab repo](https://github.com/srl-wim/container-lab/tree/master/lab-examples); any questions or issues regarding the provided examples can be addressed via [Github issues](https://github.com/srl-wim/container-lab/issues).

 Each lab comes with a definitive description that can be found in this documentation section.